 Budgets and budgetary accounting - Each year, the California Avocado Commission ("Commission") adopts a budget that provides for its general operations.
 Budgets are prepared on the accrual basis of accounting.
 Department Heads are responsible for preparing and presenting their departmental budgets.
 Each Department Head is required to meet with the President and Vice President of Finance and Administration of the Commission to review each line item.
-The overall combined budget is prepared by the President and Vice President of Finance and Administration of the Commission and presented to the Board of Directors.
+The overall combined budget is prepared by the President and Vice President of Finance and Administration of the Commission to Finance and Administration of the Commission and presented to the Board of Directors.
 Line item transfers do not need Board of Directors approval.
 Any increases in a department's budget must be approved by the Board of Directors.